 T 20.05 Wholesale funding

-Size 1 (c0080): expert judgement of the size of the value of the gross carrying amount of reporting institution (c0030) from a global perspective :
+Size 1 (c0080): expert judgement of the size of the value of the gross carrying amount of reporting institution (c0030) from a global perspective [one level higher than the relevant market.
+If the relevant market is global, then size 1 becomes redundant and does not need to be reported]:

 From a global perspective, how large do you believe the gross carrying amount of the reporting entity is?

-Size 2 (c0090): expert judgement of the size of the number of counterparties or transactions (c0040) from a national perspective :
+Size 2 (c0090): expert judgement of the size of the number of counterparties or transactions (c0040) from a national perspective [at the level of the relevant market]:

 From a national perspective, how large do you believe the number of counterparties of your institutions is?